Quinost/CopySourceGenerator/README.md

 This allows to maintain independence between libraries (modules)

 TODO:
-- Change the way the path is pulled for saving (currently you have to specify it in the code)
+- Maybe fix the way to get the path to the directory.
+Now it uses a pre-build event, so on the first compilation there is an error
 - Add versioning and checking to prevent unnecessary file generation
-- Add deletion of unnecessary copies
 - Fix nullable parameters (Nullable<T> -> T?)